 Right to Know: You have the right to request that we tell you how we have handled your personal information in the prior 12 months, including:

-- The categories of personal information we collected, sold, or disclosed for a business purpose.
+- The categories of personal information we collected, used, sold, or disclosed for a business purpose.

 - The categories of sources from which we collected personal information.